OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 #### Frame Identifiers (Reference)

 SpatialDDS uses structured frame references via the `FrameRef { uuid, fqn }` type.
-See *Appendix G Frame Identifiers (Normative)* for the complete definition and naming rules.
+See *Appendix G Frame Identifiers (Informative Reference)* for the complete definition and naming rules.

+Each Transform expresses a pose that maps coordinates from the `from` frame into the `to` frame (parent → child).

 ### **3.3 Discovery**